Our Worship

 Brief History

 Risen Savior started with a core group of Lutherans from Eastside Evangelical Lutheran Church in Madison in 1997.
 Pastor Daniel Sims was assigned here from Wisconsin Lutheran Seminary.
 The first worship service took place at the gymnasium of Conrad Elvehjem Elementary School in September 1998.
 The congregation grew steadily and moved its worship to the McFarland Municipal Building Community Room.
 In 2002 Pastor Oliver Lindholm replaced Pastor Sims and helped the congregation through the purchase of land in November 2005.
 Pastor Nathan Fager came to Risen Savior in July 2006.
 The church building was dedicated in March 2010.
 A prayer garden was added in 2011.
 The group has grown to 170 baptized members and about 125 communicant members [September 2012].
 Pastor Fager took a call to St. Paul’s Lutheran Church, Stevensville, Michigan, and departed on January 2, 2013.
 Pastor Joshua Janke graduated from Wisconsin Lutheran Seminary on May 24, 2013, and was ordained and installed as pastor at Risen Savior on Sunday, July 21, 2013.
 Pastor Yanke has accepted a call to serve Mandan, ND starting June 1, 2023.
-While in a vacancy other area WELS Pastors are helping us spread the message and have regular services and fellowship until a call is accepted for our congregation.
+As of September 14th, 2025, Pastor Michael Kampman serves as the full-time Pastor.

 Growing Bigger!